withexo0408/hello-world/README.md

 Hi!

-This is Eris, I just started learning programming.
+This is Eris, I just started learning programing.
-I find programingvery intersting.Learning to use github will be my first step!
+I find programing very intersting.Learning to use github will be my first step!